PRD: Peer Rank and Discussion Improve Large Language Model based Evaluations: Methodologies

-Based on these peer reviews, we can evaluate models based on their performance, by calculating metrics such as the win rate of each contestant, and the Elo ratings of each contestant.
-Since each model is being ranked by its peers, we call this Peer Rank.
+Based on these peer reviews, we can evaluate models based on their performance by calculating metrics such as the win rate of each contestant and the Elo ratings (Section~\ref{sec:elo}) of each contestant.
+Since each model is ranked by its peers, we call it Peer Rank.

+\begin{bluenote} Specifically, the set of questions should be diverse and cover various tasks, such as question answering (12.5\%), email writing (12.5\%), coding (6\%), math solving (4\%), etc. Answers/responses should also vary in format, including concise answers, step-by-step reasonings, detailed explanations, code snippets, long-form answers, etc. Reviewers assess response pairs and indicate preferences in the process (``battle review'').
+Then, both winrate and Elo metrics can be calculated. \end{bluenote}